Millbrook Gravel Challenge : 62 km

 - 7.8 km - Gravel section 1: Right on to 10th Line which exists mostly to provide access to Ganaraska Forest trailheads.

 - 25 km - Gravel section 2: Concession Rd 8, another trail access road.
-When I was plotting this out on RideWithGPS before the ride it showed a stiff little climb somehow in the middle of its 1.2 km distance with a 7% grade!
+When I was plotting this out on RideWithGPS before the ride it showed a stiff little climb somehow in the middle of the 1.2 km distance with a 7% grade!
 Must be bad topo data I though.
 Nope.
 The climb is there and it’s tough!

 Also, I picked exactly the right day to ride this, it’s the classic Ganaraska 2" of sand and was just moist enough from the rain a few days ago to be firm.
 It’ll be even more of a challenge when fully dry.

 - You can see the downhill ski slopes of Brimacombe from the tops of the hills on the paved section of Concession Rd 8.
 You can actually ride right over the tops of the slopes on Ganaraska Road one concession to the south.
-Cycling Anciens know it as the Kirby Ski Hill and even the PBP veterans of Randonneurs Ontario mentioned it in hushed tones whenever it came up as part of a brevet.
+Cycling Anciens know it as the Kirby Ski Hill and even the PBP veterans of Randonneurs Ontario mention it in hushed tones whenever it comes up as part of a brevet.

 - As you cross the 115, you can see where they're putting the final touches on the 407 extension.
 Nothing good will come of this.

 - The climb out of Leskard is on pavement, but it was so sand covered from the winter that it felt like gravel.